Where to go and what to wear when you go iceskating at the Waterfront Winterland!

 Yes, school parties are welcome.
 The application form can be accessed below

 How do I buy ice skating tickets?

 The easiest way is to buy iceskating tickets online (a small booking fee applies) and print out your e-tickets.
 You can also book by ringing the event information line on 01792 637300.

-Tickets are also available in person from Swansea Tourist Information Centre in Plymouth Street (at the back of the Grand Theatre opposite the bus station) and at the Skate House at Waterfront Winterland.
+Tickets are also available in person at the Skate House at Waterfront Winterland.

 Which ticket should I buy?

 There are concession price tickets for children, senior citizens and students – please bring proof of eligibility with you.
 Passport to Leisure is a scheme for Swansea residents on low incomes – find out if you’re eligible at www.swansea.gov.uk/ptl

 When should we arrive?

 Please arrive 20 minutes before your session to collect your skates.
 Skating sessions last for 40 minutes.

 Is skate hire included in the ticket price?